RibbonCommunications/sbc_aws_cloudformation/README.md

-# Ribbon SBC Cloudformation Templates
+# Ribbon SBC CloudFormation Templates
-CloudFormation Templates for quickly deploying SBC in Amazon Web Services EC2
+CloudFormation templates for quickly deploying a Ribbon SBC on Amazon Web Services EC2

 **Introduction**

-Welcome to the GitHub repository for Ribbon SBC's Cloud Formation templates for deploying Ribbon SBC in Amazon Web Services.
-All of the templates in this repository have been developed by Ribbon SBC engineers.
+Welcome to the GitHub repository for Ribbon SBC's CloudFormation templates for deploying a Ribbon SBC on Amazon Web Services.
+All of the templates in this repository have been developed by Ribbon.

 For information on getting started using this repository, see **https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/AmazonWebServices-Solutions_101.md**.

-For information on using Ribbon SBC's CFT templates on GitHub, see the **README** files in each directory.
+For information on using Ribbon SBC's CloudFormation templates on GitHub, see the **README** files in each directory.

 Across all branches in this repository, there are two directories: *supported* and *experimental*.